Daniel Katzen

 Previously Katzen held the positions of Fourth Horn with the San Diego Symphony, and Second Horn with the Grant Park Symphony in Chicago and the Phoenix Symphony.
 He also has played with the Chicago Symphony, Los Angeles Philharmonic and various orchestras in Europe and Israel.

 In addition to his teaching and performing, he is known for what the Boston Globe referred to as the "legend of Daniel Katzen" for having auditioned 48 times before finally, in 1979, landing a spot with the Boston Symphony Orchestra.
 He has also performed all six of the Bach Suites for Solo Cello Cello Suites (Bach) from memory in live performances, in a version for Horn that he transcribed.
 He also ran the Brass Orchestral Repertoire Class at New England Conservatory from 1996–2008.

 Prof. Katzen received a B.M.
-"With Distinction" from Indiana University, where he was a student of Philip Farkas and Michael Höltzel and a M.M. from Northwestern University, where he studied with Dale Clevenger.
+"With Distinction" from Indiana University School of Music, where he was a student of Philip Farkas and Michael Höltzel and a M.M. from Northwestern University, where he studied with Dale Clevenger.
 He also studied under Milan Yancich and Morris Secon at the Eastman School of Music.
-Notable students include J. Greg Miller.

 He is the brother of celebrated cookbook author and artist Mollie Katzen.